-In the opinion of the Audit Committee, no significant internal control weaknesses or failures have arisen within the College as a result of the Covid-19 pandemic.
-The College's risk management processes have continued throughout the 2020/21 year and the effectiveness of risk reviews has not been impaired.
+In the opinion of the Audit Committee, no significant internal control weaknesses or failures have arisen within the College.
+The College's risk management processes have continued throughout the 2021/22 year and the effectiveness of risk reviews remains strong.